 We just used our iperf3 test setup for this one:

 Performance was not ideal.
 This is probably because of the ASM1812 sitting on the PCIe Gen2 x4 link.
-The links ran at normal speed when run 2-3 hard, but the challenge came with the test harness and running all four.
-On the other hand, even with this, we were running well above 2Gbps speeds.
+The Ethernet ports ran at full speed when pushing two to three of them as hard as we could, but the challenge came with the test harness and running all four.
+On the other hand, even with this, we were running well above 2Gbps speeds per port.

 Final Words